nikbearbrown/physics-modern-physics/chapters/14-medical-applications-of-nuclear-physics.md

 ### Connection to previous chapters

-Builds on Chapter 31 (radioactivity, half-life, decay modes, $E = mc^2$) and Chapter 30 (X-ray production from atomic transitions).
+Builds on Chapter 13 (radioactivity, half-life, decay modes, $E = mc^2$) and Chapter 12 (X-ray production from atomic transitions).

 ### Preview of next chapter

-Chapter 33 (particle physics) descends below the nucleon level — to quarks and the Standard Model.
+Chapter 15 (particle physics) descends below the nucleon level — to quarks and the Standard Model.
 Many of the same physics ideas (relativistic energy-momentum, decay rates, conservation laws) reappear at the smaller scale.

----

-## Chapter summary

-Medical nuclear physics applies the principles of Chapter 31 (radioactivity) and Chapter 30 (atomic structure, X-rays) to diagnosis and therapy.
-Imaging modalities — X-ray, CT, MRI, gamma camera, SPECT, PET — each detect different physical signals and reveal different aspects of structure or function.
-Radiation dose is measured in becquerels (activity), grays (absorbed dose, J/kg), and sieverts (equivalent dose, weighted by $w_R$ for biological effectiveness).
-Radiation therapy delivers ~100× higher doses than diagnosis but is geometrically targeted to spare normal tissue, using techniques like IMRT, gamma-knife stereotactic radiosurgery, brachytherapy, and proton/charged-particle therapy.

-The one idea that matters most: **radiation can both diagnose disease (low dose, high information) and cure it (high dose, focused delivery).
-The same physics underlies both.** Nuclear medicine is a clear case of physics-as-enabling-science.

-The common mistake to watch for: **confusing the units.** Activity (Bq) is decay rate.
-Absorbed dose (Gy) is energy per mass.
-Equivalent dose (Sv) is dose × $w_R$.
-Always check what unit a quoted radiation level uses; the conversions are not all simple factors of 100.

-What you should now be able to teach someone else: how the major imaging modalities differ, how radiation dose is quantified, how the therapeutic ratio guides radiation therapy, and why proton therapy has a physical (Bragg-peak) advantage over X-ray therapy.
-If you can also explain why a single CT scan delivers about 2-3 years of background radiation, you've understood the practical core.

----

-## What would change my mind

-The chapter argues that nuclear-medicine techniques are well-validated and that their benefits, in appropriately selected clinical situations, outweigh their radiation risks.
-The argument would need revision if (a) large-scale epidemiological studies found cancer risks from low-dose imaging (~10 mSv) substantially higher than the LNT extrapolation predicts, or (b) a non-ionizing imaging modality (e.g., advanced MRI or ultrasound) achieved equivalent or better diagnostic performance for current PET/CT applications.
-Both are active research areas.

-## Still puzzling

-The deepest unresolved question this chapter touches: **what is the actual cancer risk of diagnostic-level radiation doses (1-50 mSv)?** Above ~100 mSv, the data from atomic-bomb survivors and other cohorts are clear; below that, the data are too sparse to definitively confirm or refute the linear no-threshold model.
-This is one of the few areas in medicine where physics-derived doses interact with imperfectly known biological response, and where regulatory practice (assuming LNT) outpaces scientific certainty.
-The answer matters for whether routine pediatric CT screening is wise, whether the wider use of PET-CT for cancer monitoring increases population cancer rates, and how strict occupational limits should be.

----

-## Connections forward

-Chapter 33 (particle physics) goes below the nucleon, examining the quark structure of protons and neutrons and the Standard Model of fundamental interactions.
-Some particle-physics techniques (relativistic charged-particle beams, particle accelerators) directly enable proton-beam radiotherapy.
-Chapter 34 (frontiers) considers open questions in physics including dark matter and gravitational waves; many of the detection techniques used in particle physics also originated in or feed back into medical and other nuclear technologies.

----

-**Tags:** medical-nuclear-physics, radiation-dose, PET-imaging, radiotherapy, dosimetry

 ---